huntertran/redmine_save_spent_time_queries/README.md

 # redmine_save_spent_time_queries

-Updated plugin for Redmine 3.x.
+Updated plugin for Redmine 3.3.3

+Add support for rails 4

 This plugin allows to save spent time query, supports group by user, project, activity and filter by user group.
 It also brings saved queries to top menu.